WukLab/LegoOS/README.md

 LegoOS pretends as a `Linux-4.0.0` to fool `glibc-2.17`, which somehow requires a pretty high version Linux kernel.
 To run LegoOS, you need to __reboot__ machine, and then boot into LegoOS kernel.

 ### 1P-1M
 This section describes the case where we run LegoOS with only one processor manager and one memory manager, or __1P-1M__ setting.
 This setting requires a special `Kconfig` option: `CONFIG_USE_RAMFS`, at both processor and memory.
-And this setting requires two physical machines.
+And this setting requires two physical machines (or virtual machines).
+There is no need to have linux kernel modules in this setting.

 1. Network setting:
     - Set node ID properly at both processor and memory manager